atarikaltunn/SecureComputingCase/README.md

 ```
 npm run docs
 ```
+After using this command, you will be able to reach document on /docs/index.html

-- Runs the Jest tests
+- Runs the tests
 ```
 npm run test
 ```